aantron/ocaml.org/data/planet/hannes/deploying-reproducible-unikernels-with-albatross.md

 <h2>History</h2>
 <p>The initial commit of albatross was in May 2017.
 Back then it replaced the shell scripts and manual <code>scp</code> of unikernel images to the server.
 Over time it evolved and adapted to new environments.
 Initially a solo5 unikernel would only know of a single network interface, these days there can be multiple distinguished by name.
 Initially there was no support for block devices.
 Only FreeBSD was supported in the early days.
 Nowadays we built daily packages for Debian, Ubuntu, FreeBSD, and have support for NixOS, and the client side is supported on macOS as well.</p>
 <h3>ASN.1</h3>
 <p>The communication format between the albatross daemons and clients was changed multiple times.
-I'm glad that albatross uses ASN.1 as communication format, which makes extension with optional fields easy, and also allows &quot;choice&quot; (the sum type) to be not tagged (the binary is the same as no choice type), thus adding choice to an existing grammar, and preserving the old in the default (untagged) case is a decent solution.</p>
+I'm glad that albatross uses ASN.1 as communication format, which makes extension with optional fields easy, and also allows "choice" (the sum type) to be not tagged (the binary is the same as no choice type), thus adding choice to an existing grammar, and preserving the old in the default (untagged) case is a decent solution.</p>
 <p>So, if you care about backward and forward compatibility, as we do, since we may be in control of which albatross servers are deployed on our machine, but not what albatross versions the clients are using -- it may be wise to look into ASN.1.
 Recent efforts (json with schema, ...) may solve similar issues, but ASN.1 is as well very tiny in size.</p>
 <h2>What resources does a unikernel need?</h2>
 <p>A unikernel is just an operating system for a single service, there can't be much it can need.</p>